 - you’re a residential landlord in the private or social rented sector (including local authorities and housing associations)

 You cannot get the Green Homes Grant voucher for newly built homes which have not been previously occupied.

 If you’re claiming other grants or funding

 Energy Company Obligation (ECO)

-You cannot claim a Green Homes Grant voucher towards the cost of a measure which has also had funding under the Energy Company Obligation (ECO).
-You can claim both ECO and Green Homes Grant as long as they are each for different measures – for example loft insulation and cavity wall insulation.
+You could not claim a Green Homes Grant voucher towards the cost of a measure which has also had funding under the Energy Company Obligation (ECO).
+You could claim both ECO and Green Homes Grant as long as they are each for different measures – for example loft insulation and cavity wall insulation.

 Domestic Renewable Heat Incentive (RHI)

-You can claim both the Domestic RHI and the Green Home Grant for a renewable heat installation.
+You could claim both the Domestic RHI and the Green Home Grant for a renewable heat installation.
 You must claim the Green Home Grant voucher first and then notify Ofgem that you have used it when you apply for accreditation to the Domestic RHI.
 The Green Homes Grant will then be deducted from your Domestic RHI payments.

 Local Authority Delivery Scheme

-If you have already received a grant from your local authority as part of the Local Authority Delivery Scheme, you are not eligible for a Green Homes Grant voucher.
+If you had already received a grant from your local authority as part of the Local Authority Delivery Scheme, you were not eligible for a Green Homes Grant voucher.

 If you’re a landlord

-The Green Homes Grant counts towards the total de minimis state aid you’re allowed to get over a 3 year period.
-You must check that you will not exceed the de minimis state aid threshold of €200,000.
+The Green Homes Grant counted towards the total de minimis state aid you’re allowed to get over a 3 year period.
+You must have checked that you will not exceed the de minimis state aid threshold of €200,000.

 Energy efficiency standard

-If you have applied for a voucher for a private rented sector property, you need to either provide:
+If you applied for a voucher for a private rented sector property, you need to either provide: